Managing Director & Founding Partner

 British Airways, Strongbow, Levi’s, Footlocker, John Lewis, easyJet, Microsoft and P&G.

-Ash is a Production Assistant with a minor obsession for pizza and animation. she began her career on the sets of feature films as a Runner, One Day and Hyde Park on Hudson.
+Ash is a Assistant Producer with a minor obsession for pizza and animation.
+She began her career on the sets of feature films as a Runner, One Day and Hyde Park on Hudson.
 While studying a BA in digital design and animation, she was particularly drawn to the power of simple story telling, through animation.
 After completing her degree, Ash decided to pursue this on a freelance basis.
 But she missed the fun and collaboration of working in a great team, and joined Connected Pictures in 2017.

 Sebastian is passionate about technology in creative industries.
 He studied Sound & Video Technology at Salford University/Media City UK.
 After moving to London in 2014, he worked at Splice Post as part of media and tech team, supporting producers, editors and colourists on various TV shows and documentaries.
 This experience gave him the opportunity to use newest technology and get to know the industry.
 In 2016 he joined Connected Pictures to explore new areas of technology and learn about content creation.